CkyBlue/ADT_Wise/README.md

 view there.

 The table shows data relevant to the ADT (index values, items values, pointer values etc.)
-THe text below tries to explain what is going to happen next.
+The text below it tries to explain what is going to happen next.
 It breaks down an ADT operation such as insert.

 Each index value has a unique color and is the same across index and pointer columns.